- Home

 - 10 friendliest places to live in the UK

-If you’re thinking about relocating, there are many key things to consider about a potential destination.
+If you’re planning to relocate, there are many things to consider about a potential destination.
 While culture, transport links, architecture, and surroundings are all important, there’s one factor that’s often overlooked: the people.

 Living somewhere where the locals are warm, welcoming, and hospitable can make a huge difference to how happy and settled you feel – but which places in the UK are the friendliest?

-While there’s no single way to determine which places are the friendliest (and, of course, it’ll always be subjective!), there are many ways we can get an idea.
+While there’s no single method to determine this (and, of course, it’ll always be subjective!), there are many ways to get an idea.
 By looking at surveys, reports, and reviews, we’ve found 10 of the friendliest places to live.
-And (in no particular order), here they are.
+And, in no particular order, here they are.

 1. Oxford, England

-This beautiful and historic city scored highly across all categories in that poll – but it was also awarded first place in another survey, the Babybel kindest UK city poll.
-Respondents were asked questions about friendliness, good deeds, and community spirit and Oxford scooped the top spot.
+This beautiful and historic city scored highly across all categories in that poll – but it was also awarded first place in the Babybel kindest UK city poll in 2022.
+Respondents were asked about the city’s friendliness, good deeds, and community spirit, and Oxford scooped the top spot.

 It scored especially highly when it came to giving advice, helping one another get jobs, and having opportunities to get involved with the community.
-Over two-thirds of locals felt the city excelled socially, while more than half believed it to be a charitable and supportive place to live.
-So, not only is Oxford one of the most beautiful cities in the country, but it’s also one of the kindest!
+Over two-thirds of locals felt the city excelled socially, while more than half considered it a charitable and supportive place to live.
+So, not only is Oxford one of the most beautiful cities in the country, but it also seems to be one of the kindest.

 2. York, England

-People who live in York say one of the reasons they love it so much is for its excellent arts scene – with multiple theatres, museums, and galleries – and good connections to Edinburgh and London.
-But the city also boasts over 350 pubs, so if you want to make new friends, just head to one of these lively destinations.
+People who live in York say one of the reasons they love it so much is its excellent arts scene – with multiple theatres, museums, and galleries – and good connections to Edinburgh and London.
+But the city also boasts over 350 pubs, so if you’re looking to make new friends, just head to one of these lively destinations.

 3. Glasgow, Scotland

 Scotland’s largest city is often overlooked in favour of Edinburgh.
-But while you could argue that the capital may be grander and more historic, it’s apparently nowhere near as friendly.
-In the 2022 Condé Nast Readers’ Choice Awards, Glasgow scooped the top spot for the friendliest city in the UK, and came in fourth in 2023.
+And while you could argue that the capital may be grander and more historic, it was Glasgow that scooped the top spot for the friendliest city in the UK, in Condé Nast Readers’ Choice Awards last year

-If you’ve always wanted to visit (or move!), perhaps now is the time to experience the famous Glaswegian welcome.
+If you’ve always wanted to visit (or move) here, perhaps now is the time to experience the famous Glaswegian welcome.

 4. Liverpool, England

-Liverpool is another city that’s regularly voted one of the friendliest places in the UK – a fact that’ll probably come as no surprise to locals and people who have visited.
+Liverpool is another city regularly voted one of the UK’s friendliest, which will probably come as no surprise to locals and those who’ve visited.

-Liverpudlians are known for being welcoming and friendly, and in 2023, the maritime city took joint second place in the Condé Nast Readers’ Choice Awards.
+Liverpudlians are known for being welcoming and friendly, and in 2024, the maritime city took ninth place in the Condé Nast Readers’ Choice Awards.

 Of course, Liverpool is also known for being an arts, culture, and music hub, so if you’re into any of these, you’ll find plenty of like-minded people here.
 Whether it’s visiting The Beatles Story on the Albert Dock, seeing gigs at the iconic Cavern Club, or admiring art at Tate Liverpool, this city is as artistic as it is friendly.